Is your Shopify store slow? A slow website can be a turn-off for customers, reduce sales, and hurt your SEO rankings.

 How to choose a fast Shopify theme:

-- Select lightweight themes like Dawn, Turbo, or Booster.
+- Select lightweight themes such as Dawn, Turbo, or Booster.

-- Use Shopify’s Theme Store to filter for performance-optimized themes.
+- Shopify Theme Store can be sorted through performance-optimized themes.

 Steps to change your Shopify theme:

-- Go to Shopify Admin > Online Store > Themes.
+- Shopify Admin > Online Store > Themes.

-- Click Add theme and upload a fast-loading theme.
+- Click Add theme and add a fast-to-load theme.

-- Click Publish to activate the new theme.
+- Click Publish to enable the new theme.

-A lightweight Shopify theme ensures a faster store and better user experience.
+A light Shopify theme provides a faster store and improved user experience.

 2. Compress and Optimize Images